godotengine/godot-docs/reference/compiling_for_android.rst

 enough.
 Compiling the Android APK manually is mostly useful for custom builds or custom packages for the deployer.

-Also, you still need to do all the steps mentioned in the [[Exporting for Android]] tutorial before attempting your custom export template.
+Also, you still need to do all the steps mentioned in the :ref:`doc_exporting_for_android` tutorial before attempting your custom export template.

 Requirements
 ------------